bcongdon/awesome-lightning-network/readme.md

 - [Integrating Lightning into a server-side web application](http://dev.lightning.community/tutorial/04-webapp-integration/index.html)
 - [How to use a Python gRPC Client with LND](http://dev.lightning.community/guides/python-grpc/)
 - [How to use a Javascript gRPC Client with LND](http://dev.lightning.community/guides/javascript-grpc/)
+- [Setup LND and Bitcoind on Ubuntu 16.04 LTS](https://gist.github.com/bretton/0b22a0503a9eba09df86a23f3d625c13) - Install guide for LND, bitcoind, on Ubuntu, with startup scripts with email alerts.

 ### Example Projects